Matthewcluo/dotfiles/README.md

 - wezterm: my terminal emulator configuration
 - nvim: configuration for my editor
 - yazi: terminal based file explorer/manager
-- aerospace: a tiling manager for better window management
+- aerospace: a tiling and workspace manager for better window management

 ## Setting it all up